Your characters are likable, but are they lovable?

 Can characters be too perfect?

+Absolutely.
 Perfection eliminates tension.
-Dearen prefers characters who bring out the best in each other โ€” who grow because of the relationship.
-In her Billionaire series, she deliberately gave each hero a disability.
-Rather than weakening the characters, this added depth and required readers to connect with them beyond superficial traits.
+The most compelling characters bring out the best in each other.
+They grow because of the relationship.
+Dearen deliberately gave each hero in her Billionaire series a disability.
+Rather than weakening the characters, this added depth.
+It required readers to connect with them beyond superficial traits.
+Growth is always more compelling than flawlessness.

 Avoiding repetition in a series